Intelligence officials brief a skeptical Trump on Russian hacking

-Donald Trump on Friday called the furor over Russian inference in the 2016 campaign a politically motivated "witch hunt" just hours before top U.S. intelligence officials met with the president-elect about the cyber intrusions.
+Trump, who has called the furor over Russian inference in the 2016 campaign a politically motivated "witch hunt," struck a somewhat more sober tone in a statement following the briefing.
+He acknowledged that Russia, China and others "are consistently trying to break through the cyber infrastructure" of both government and American businesses.

+However, "there was absolutely no effect on the outcome of the election," Trump said.

-Intelligence officials are presenting a skeptical Trump with what they say is a compelling case that Russia waged cyberattacks on U.S. political institutions to influence the presidential election.
+Intelligence officials presented a deeply skeptical Trump with what they see is a compelling case that Russia waged cyberattacks on U.S. political institutions to influence the presidential election.
+The president-elect called the meeting "constructive" but failed to sound the type of alarm bells President Obama and Republicans have at the findings.

-Tensions between the president-elect and intelligence community have grown as Trump continues to publicly cast doubts over the findings.
+Tensions between Trump and the intelligence community have grown as Trump continues to publicly cast doubts over the findings.
 He told the New York Times on Friday the conclusions were part of a political "witch hunt" orchestrated by those hoping to undermine his victory.

 "They are very embarrassed about it.
 To some extent, it's a witch hunt.
 They just focus on this," Trump he told the paper.